 American Dairy Association of Indiana's Every Single Day TV Spot.

-Fuel Up to Play 60 is an in-school nutrition and physical activity program launched by National Dairy Council (NDC) and National Football League, in collaboration with the United States Department of Agriculture (USDA).
+Fuel Up to Play 60is an in-school nutrition and physical activity program launched by National Dairy Council (NDC) and National Football League, in collaboration with the United States Department of Agriculture (USDA).
 The program encourages youth to consume nutrient-rich foods (low-fat and fat-free dairy, fruits, vegetables and whole grains) and achieve 60 minutes of physical activity every day.
 Visit the Fuel Up to Play 60 website to learn more.

-Dairy farms incorporate many sustainable practices that
+Dairy farms incorporate many sustainable practices that minimize their impact on the environment.

 Messages from the Dairy Councils and Associations